linked-db/linked-ql/README.md

 <div align="center">

+Try a query client that lets you do more with SQL.<br>
 **LinkedQL** is a database client that solves the modern database capability problem in a single interface — `client.query()` — and in under `80 KiB min | zip`.

 </div>